ZXVentures/menudigital-landing-recommender-/README.md

 ## How to install this project

-This project has git submodules, for clone the repository execute the next command:
+For clone the repository execute the next command:

 `git clone https://github.com/ZXVentures/menudigital-landing-recommender.github.io.git`